eduardo-elizondo/cpython/Doc/extending/extending.rst

    static struct PyModuleDef spammodule = {
        PyModuleDef_HEAD_INIT,
        "spam",              /* name of module */
        spam_doc,            /* module documentation, may be NULL */
-       -1,       /* size of per-interpreter state of the module, or -1 if the module keeps state in global variables. */ SpamMethods
+       sizeof(spam_state),  /* size of per-interpreter state of the module, or -1 if it holds no state */ SpamMethods,         /* The module's method table */ NULL,                /* multi-phase initialization function table
-   };
+                               or NULL if initialized in PyInit */ spammodule_traverse, /* A GC traversal function for the objects in the module's state or NULL if no state */ spammodule_clear,    /* A function called by the GC to clear the objects in the module state or NULL if no state */ spammodule_free,     /* The module's deallocation function
+                               or NULL if no state */ };

 This structure, in turn, must be passed to the interpreter in the module's